-Texas passed two bills that would incorporate cryptocurrency and blockchain technology into its business and commerce legislation.
-McDonald's accepts BTC in El Salvador.
+Texas passed two bills incorporating cryptocurrency and blockchain technology into its business and commerce legislation.
+McDonald’s accepts BTC in El Salvador.

+Crypto legal in Texas.
 A while ago, Texas passed two bills incorporating cryptocurrency and blockchain technology into its business legislation.
 All this through Texas House Bills 1576 and 4474.
-The same was passed in May and June by the state legislature and the governor of Texas.
+The state legislature and the governor of Texas passed the same in May and June.
 These bills would essentially legalize cryptocurrencies in the state, and at the time, their implementation date is early September.

 What does it mean that crypto is now officially legal in Texas?

-To understand what is going on, you have to understand what each of the bills addresses.
+To understand what is going on, you must understand what each bill addresses.
 Each one adapts to a part of the industry.
-First, Texas House Bill 1576 would establish a blockchain task force in the state of Texas.
+First, Texas House Bill 1576 would establish a blockchain task force in Texas.

 In an interview, Texas Blockchain Council president Lee Bratcher explained that Texas House Bill 4474 would better define the security of cryptocurrency investing, “allowing institutional investors to engage in substantial investments.“

 “This is positive for cryptocurrencies in general.
 It means that all the transactions parties are confident regarding their legal rights and obligations, judges have a roadmap for resolving disputes, and lenders know they have an enforceable lien on cryptocurrency pledged as collateral for secured loans.”Lee Bratcher, Texas Blockchain Council.

 This state’s history with cryptocurrencies is not new

 In the wake of China’s crackdown on miners, which led to an exodus of miners out of the country, Texas welcomed mining operations with open arms.
 The state’s legal protection for businesses may be responsible as one of the reasons it is so attractive to cryptocurrency miners leaving China.